iterative/dvc.org/content/docs/command-reference/run.md

 - `--no-exec` - create a stage, but do not execute the `command` defined in it.
   DVC will still add the outputs to `.gitignore`.
-If the outputs already exist in the workspace, use `dvc commit` to force DVC to track them (as if the stage had run).
+If the outputs already exist in the workspace, you can use `dvc commit` to force DVC to track them (as if the stage had run).

   This is useful, for example, to define a full `dvc.yaml` pipeline first, and run it all at once later (with `dvc repro`).